ブログ

 Sanctions

-GR 17/2025 provides sanctions that can be imposed by the Ministry of Communications and Digital (“COMDIGI”) that has the authority to supervise the implementation of the regulation including supervising all PSEs activities, and when there is a suspected violation, administrative sanctions in the forms of the following may be imposed:
+GR 17/2025 provides sanctions that can be imposed by the Ministry of Communications and Digital (“COMDIGI”) that has the authority to supervise the implementation of the regulation, including supervising all PSE activities, and when there is a suspected violation, administrative sanctions in the forms of the following may be imposed:

 (i) written warning;